UncleSkeleton/VRCScreenShaders/README.md

 You typically will just attach a material with this shader to a sphere and increase the size.
 Example materials are included in "Packages/SkeleTM Screen Space Shaders/Runtime/Examples".

-If you want your texture stop repeating, select it in your Project and change Wrap Mode to Clamp in the Inspector.
+If you want your texture to stop repeating, select it in your Project and change Wrap Mode to Clamp in the Inspector.

 ## ▶ Features